Phylex/Datenraffinerie/README.md

 ### Parameters
 The parameters section describes the parameters that need to be adjusted from one measurement/run to the next. `parameters` is a list of dictionaries.
-Every entry is of this list has the same structure.
+Every entry of this list has the same structure.
 There is a `key` field that describes what parameter of the targert needs to be changed from one measurement to the next and the range field that describes the different values the parameter needs to be set to.
+Please see [key generation](#Key generation) for more details.
 If multiple entries are specified, a measurement is performed for every element of the Cartesian product of both ranges.

 #### Key generation
 It is assumed that the Target configuration essentially mirrors the parameters and hierarchy of the slow control parameters of the HGCROC.
+If a system consists of multiple ROCs the configuration of each roc becomes a subdicitonary with the key being the name of the HGCROC.
-Levels may be added on top to be able to describe systems that are made up of many constituent parts.
-To understand how the actual parameter is computed an example of the `key` as it appears in the daq-procedure configuration and the resulting dictionary key that is set to a value specified in the `range` field is given:
+To understand how the actual parameter is computed an example of the `key` as it appears in the daq-procedure configuration and the resulting dictionary that is set to a value specified in the `range` field is given:
 ```yaml
 key: